Daaku Dilruba

-Daaku Dilruba is a Hindi action movie of Bollywood directed by William Hant and produced by J. Neelam This movie was released on 14 July 2000 in the banner of Deep Jyoti Films.
+Daaku Dilruba is a Hindi action movie of Bollywood directed by William Hant and produced by J. Neelam.
+This movie was released on 14 July 2000 under the banner of Deep Jyoti Films.

 Plot

 This is a revenge and love story of a village girl.
 The teenage girl is brutally raped by a few men of the village.
-She becomes a dacoit as Daaku Dilruba and kills all the rapists.
+She becomes the dacoit Daaku Dilruba and kills all the rapists.